What are ISRC codes?

 - If you are uploading a track to Amuse that is or has been live in stores: you need to make sure you use the ISRC code every time you upload the same track anywhere.
 This also applies when you have released a track as a single and then want to use it on an album.

 - If this is a brand new track: our producer or mastering engineer will provide you with it and if they don’t have an ISRC code, just leave the field empty and we will assign you one for free.
 You will see the ISRC code in the app once the release is approved.

 Where can I find my ISRC code?

-For tracks that you have uploaded to us, the ISRC code is available on each track in the app.
+For tracks that you have released with Amuse, the ISRC code is available on each track in the app (once it is approved).
 To find an ISRC from a previous distributor, you have to contact them.